 Webinars and social media avenues, such as Karitane Facebook Live have significant potential as new delivery mechanisms for support services for babies and new parents.
-Karitane offers a suite of web-based resources with developing capacity in social media and a range of educational parenting webinars and online parenting education videos.
+Karitane offers a suite of web-based resources, telehealth services and a range of educational parenting webinars and online parenting education videos.
 This is a promising part of early intervention and universal service delivery.